Superlopez is a Spanish comic book character created by Jan in 1973, a parody of Superman.

 - Most Common Super Power: Some of the female characters are quite well endowed.

-- Never Live It Down: In-universe example.
-In Los Alienígenas (The Aliens), one of the alien invaders (who have the ability to shapeshift at will) takes early in the story the form of a heater for a while to disguise himself.
+- Once Done, Never Forgotten: In Los Alienígenas (The Aliens), one of the alien invaders (who have the ability to shapeshift at will) takes early in the story the form of a heater for a while to disguise himself.
 Later, when Superlopez is tracking down another of the aliens, he finds another heater, identical to the one used previously by the alien.
 Superlopez mistakenly thinks the alien has become again a heater (actually, the alien had taken the shape of a woman), and for the rest of the story, everyone seems to believe the aliens like taking the shape of heaters.

 - Only Sane Man: All members of the Supergroup see themselves as this.
 No wonder they almost wrecked their secret lair fighting over who would be leader.

 - Part-Time Hero: In the early short stories especially, a lot of the comedy revolved around Superlopez struggling not to blow his cover as a nondescript office worker, or simply trying to keep his job despite being constantly off crime fighting.